julian-rose/Eternal-Castle-adventure-for-Agon/README.md

 Story:<br>
 The story is in the style of a fantasy novel - like sci-fi, but set in an idealised past instead of the future.<br>
 Scott Adams adventures can typically be completed in a sequence of 30-40 moves.<br>
-Whereas Eternal Castle is probably over 100 moves.<p>
+Whereas Eternal Castle is probably over 100 moves.<br>
 I can't remember much detail about the world or the mission specifically, including how to win.
 So you'll have to waste time finding out...<p>